-Already having coached and won more games than any of the previous nine coaches, Geitner will join the late Francis E. Geissler in terms of length of service to the program when the Warriors tip-off against WPI in Worcester, MA.
+Already having coached and won more games than any of the previous nine coaches prior to the 2017/18 season, Geitner passed the late, legendary Francis E. Geissler in terms of years coached when the Warriors tipped off against Dean College in the opening round of the Ted Coghlin Memorial Tournament at WPI.

 In 2012/13, even though the Warriors attained the 20-win plateau for the fourth straight season (22-8) , they were unable to reach that monumental feat of the previous season.
 Instead, they "settled" for the next best thing by completing an unprecedented run through the ECAC New England Tournament that resulted in the program's first championship in that tournament.
 Moreover, it was the University's first ECAC title of any sorts in 11 years -- first by a men's program in 39 seasons.

-Beginning in 2009/10, Geitner was been voted LEC Coach-of-the-Year four times in six seasons.
-For his program-record 24-win season in 2011/12, he was named NABC Northeast Region and LEC Coach-of-the-Year.
-With Eastern picked for a share of fourth in the LEC pre-season poll, Geitner led the Warriors to their first regular-season conference title in the 26-year history of the championship and a program-record (to that point) 11 wins in 14 contests.
+For his then-program-record 24-win season in 2011/12, Geitner was named NABC Northeast Region and LEC Coach-of-the-Year.
+With Eastern picked for a share of fourth in the LEC pre-season poll, Geitner led the Warriors to their first regular-season conference title in the 26-year history of the championship and a program-record (to that point) 11 wins in 14 conference contests.
 The program's overall 80.0 winning percentage was the program's highest since 1969/70.

 In 2010/11, Geitner directed the club to a second straight 20-win season and a second straight No. 1 seed in the ECAC tournament.
 The 21 wins in 2010/11 tied the program season record for wins, but stood up for less than a year.